chapel-lang/chapel/doc/chplvis/chplvis.rst

 Note that the *startVdebug("E2");* is placed after the declarations so that tasks and communication for the declarations are not included.
 The initial display of *chplvis* shows data for the entire run.
+(This program was run on five locales.)

 .. image:: E2-1.png